WhoIsSethDaniel/chezmoi.nvim/README.md

 ```
 lua <<EOF
 require"chezmoi".setup({
-  exec = "chezmoi.new"
+  exec = "chezmoi.new",
+  auto_add = true  -- the default is true
 })
 EOF
 ```
+Options:
-Only configure 'exec' if you have installed chezmoi under a name other than 'chezmoi'.
+* exec: default 'chezmoi'.
+Only set 'exec' if you have installed chezmoi under a name other than 'chezmoi'.
 The given name must be in your path and executable.
+* auto_add: default 'true'.
+Set to 'false' if you do not want changes to chezmoi managed files to be auto-added to the source state.

 ## Usage